Why Accessibility Matters for Publishers | Magic EdTech

 Similarly, retiring fonts and layout styles may disrupt the publication’s established visual identity, causing resistance from design teams or stakeholders in accessibility in publishing.

-But bringing AI to accessibility in publishing isn’t all smooth sailing.
-It can sometimes reflect biases in its training data, which raises fairness concerns.
-On top of that, strict data privacy rules make it tricky to use AI in accessibility publishing without stepping into legal trouble.
 While many authors are eager to implement it, most lack the expertise.
 For example, Oxford University Press (OUP) found that while 76% of researchers use AI in their work, 72% are unaware of their institution’s AI policies.

-Regardless of the complexities, accessibility in publishing is aligned with the core missions of many publishers and they are contemplating larger initiatives.
+Regardless of the complexities, accessibility in publishing is aligned with the core missions of many publishers, and they are contemplating larger initiatives.

 The Princeton University Press (PUP) has signed two accessibility charters to enhance the accessibility of its publications.
 To date, their work has already resulted in the successful publication of over 400 fully accessible ebook editions, including life-long intellectual property.